dddwa/ddd-prize-draw/README.md

-# PrizeDraw
+# Prize draw interface

-Interface to conduct the prize draw
+Interface to conduct the prize draw at DDD conferences.